Full-time permanent correctional care (prison) positions

 Q: Will I be in danger as a correctional provider?

-A: Prisons are controlled environments, safer than your local ER or community clinic.
+A: Prisons are controled environments, safer than your local ER or community clinic.
 Prison clinics have multiple check points with guards present.
 We have been staffing prisons for 10 years with no incidents reported.

 Q: Is part-time or locum possible.
 Can I work less days or hours?